wx-csy/linux-utils/README.md

 ------
 A simple read-eval-write loop for C programming language.
 Use gcc as compiler.

+- A line beginning with "int " is considered as a function that returns `int`;
+- Otherwise it is considered as an expression of type `int`;
+- Any invalid input will lead to undefined behaviour.

 ### Example ###

     This is a read-eval-print loop for C programming language.